The Aura User Guide

 Install an official package

-sudo aura -S firefox
+aura -S firefox

 Update all official packages